– Chicagoan, north side

 – Educators for Global Transformation

-– TV production with Joyful Light Catholic Television
+– TV and video production with Joyful Light Catholic Television

 – initiating and editing SHCJ Voices